Chase Sapphire Preferred® Card vs. Chase Sapphire Reserve®

 When it comes to earning points, there is also a considerable difference between the Chase Sapphire Preferred and the Chase Sapphire Reserve.

-With the Chase Sapphire Preferred, you can earn 3x the points per dollar spent on all dining (including takeout and delivery), online grocery purchases (excluding Target, Walmart and wholesale clubs) and select streaming services, 2x points on travel-related expenses and 1x points on all other purchases.
-However, with the Chase Sapphire Reserve, you can earn 3x points for dining (including takeout and delivery and travel) and travel-related expenses (after the first $300 is spent on travel purchases annually), and 1x point on everything else.
+With the Chase Sapphire Preferred, you can earn 3x the points per dollar spent on all dining (including takeout and delivery), online grocery purchases (excluding Target, Walmart, and wholesale clubs), and select streaming services, 2x points on travel-related expenses, and 1x points on all other purchases.
+However, with the Chase Sapphire Reserve, you can earn 4x points on flights and hotels booked directly, 3x points for dining (including takeout and delivery), and 1x point on everything else.

 This puts the Chase Sapphire Reserve card at an advantage, especially for members who spend more on travel.